ℹ️ This feature is available to all users.

 If you turn this on, it forces your sketches to snap to a specific grid point.
 You’ll see a purple line like in this GIF, to guide your line.
 If you turn it off, then you can draw a line anywhere on the grid, without your line’s end point snapping to a grid point.

-If you turn this on, the midpoint of a line will appear when you try to snap to it, or when you create a new shape.
+If you turn this on, the midpoints, endpoints, and centers will appear when you try to snap to it, or when you create a new shape.
+This switch can only be turned on if either or both Sketch Guide Points and 3D Guide Points are turned on.

 When you snap to a point on a line or arc, the snapping is indicated by a purple circle.
 When you snap to edges, that’s indicated by a purple cube.